bradygaster-zz/downr/src/wwwroot/posts/ndecision-with-aop/index.md

 ---

 <p>If you&apos;ve not gotten up to speed with the core functionality provided via NDecision it might be good to take a look at the release announcement,
-  <a>which you can find here.</a>
+  <a href="http://bradygaster.com/announcing-the-ndecision-1.0-release" title="NDecision Release Announcement">which you can find here.</a>
 </p>
 <p>If you&apos;re into Aspect-Oriented Programming or you like things to be a little more dynamic and automatic, a second option exists that you might find interesting.
 The NDecision.Aspects package makes use of the amazing AOP product
-  <a>PostSharp</a>, by
+  <a href="http://www.sharpcrafters.com/postsharp" title="PostSharp, the best AOP framework for .NET">PostSharp</a>, by
-  <a>SharpCrafters</a>, to enable logic execution automatically at run-time.
+  <a href="http://www.sharpcrafters.com/" title="SharpCrafters, makers of PostSharp">SharpCrafters</a>, to enable logic execution automatically at run-time.
 Rather than write your logical specifications inline, you implement the IHasSpec
    interface.
 This interface&apos;s single method, GetSpec(), allows you the freedom of wiring up your logic in one place (or in many places, if you prefer to have your specifications split into individual classes based on your own need or preferences).&#xA0;</p>
 Refactoring the Example for NDecision.Aspects
 <p>I&apos;ll build on the
-  <a>previous example</a>  and refactor the code to use the NDecision.Aspects package and to provide some insight into the difference.
+  <a title="The original NDecision example" href="http://bradygaster.com/announcing-the-ndecision-1.0-release">previous example</a>  and refactor the code to use the NDecision.Aspects package and to provide some insight into the difference.
 First of all, the logic from the original code has been moved into an implementation of the IHasSpec
    interface.&#xA0;</p>
 <p>
   <img src="/posts/ndecision-with-aop/media/bunny_spec_implementation.png" alt="Implementing the rules for an object in an IHasSpec implementation">